Braves vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

-- The Braves have played as the favorite in nine of their past 10 games and have gone 5-4 in those contests.

-- When it comes to hitting the over, the Braves and their opponents are 8-2-0 in their last 10 games with a total.
+- The Braves and their opponents have combined to hit the over eight times in their last 10 games with a total.

-- The Braves have three wins against the spread in their last four chances.
+- Over their last 10 games, the Braves are 3-1-0 against the spread.
+The average over/under established by sportsbooks in Atlanta's past three games has been 9.2, a span during which the Braves and their opponent have hit the over each time.

 Braves Betting Records & Stats

-- The Braves have put together a 93-49 record in games they were favored on the moneyline (winning 65.5% of those games).
+- The Braves have won 65.7% of the games this season when they were the moneyline favorite (94-49).

-- The Braves have an implied moneyline win probability of 61.5% in this matchup.
+- The Braves have a 59.2% chance to win this game based on the moneyline's implied probability.

-- Atlanta has played in 157 games with over/under set, and have combined with opponents to go over the total 89 times (89-65-3).
+- Atlanta has combined with opponents to go over the total 90 times this season for a 90-65-3 record against the over/under.

 - The Braves have a 17-13-0 record ATS this season (covering 56.7% of the time).